conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 git clone https://github.com/conduktor/self-service-getting-started
 ````

-This demo repo contains two directories which each representing a mock repo: `central-team-repo` and `application-team-repo`.
+This demo repo contains two directories with each representing a mock repo: `central-team-repo` and `application-team-repo`.

 ## Central team's repo